Coming to Terms after the diagnosis of Turner Syndrome

 Managing a complex disorder will require that you get organized.
 Keep good records with a two binder system to keep all of your important papers in order.
 One binder for medical records and the other for education.
 Use plastic card holders and pocket folders to organize documents by specialty.
 Use a small notebook to write questions before and during visits.
 Write down your thoughts and keep a calendar.
 These simple tools will help you stay organized and help you feel in control.

 Your experiences affects the way that you feel, think and act.
 Just as you need to care for your body, you also need to care for your emotions.
 Learn to recognize when you need support with emotional issues.
 You will also find resources to turn to for support moving forward.
-By learning to productively express negative emotions and reduce stress, you will increase positive emotions and enhance your quality of life.
+By learning to productively express negative emotions and reduce stress, you will increase positive emotions and enhance your quality of life well after the diagnosis of Turner Syndrome.

 Frequently Asked Questions:

-What advice is normally given to parents with an in utero diagnosis?
+What advice is normally given to parents with an in utero diagnosis of Turner Syndrome?

 It is recommended that delivery occur in a hospital with a Newborn Intensive Care unit that can handle potential problems.
 Education for parents can occur when they are ready so they can be prepared for what may be necessary for the baby at delivery.
 Parents should be reminded that they did nothing wrong to have this chromosomal abnormality occur.